DrBiznes/Class-Keybind-Profiles/README.md

 - `/ckp help` - Shows all available commands
 - `/ckp profiles` - Lists all classes and shows whether they have a saved profile
+- `/ckp save` - Saves your current keybinds as a profile for your selected class
 - `/ckp save <className>` - Saves your current keybinds as a profile for the specified class
 - `/ckp delete <className>` - Deletes the saved profile for the specified class
 - `/ckp nuke` - Deletes all saved profiles